Niangmohamed/Human-Gait-Analysis/README.md

 Human Activity Recognition with ML Models and Neural Networks.

-The Database and description is available at [HuGaDB](https://github.com/romanchereshnev/HuGaDB).
+The Database and description are available at [HuGaDB](https://github.com/romanchereshnev/HuGaDB).